 Brussels is a city of many faces.
 As well as being the capital of Belgium, it is also the capital of the EU and a melting pot of cultures.
-While it’s easy to associate it simply with bureaucracy and briefcase-carrying businessmen and women, this is just one side of a city that is a crazy hive of multiculturalism and energy.
+With it's many different neighborhoods, the question where to stay in Brussels isn't easy to answer.

 The good news is that wherever you stay in Brussels, you’ll get to experience the whole city as it’s very easy to get around and small enough to travel from one area to another quickly.
 Public transport in Brussels is great, especially the metro system which the locals rely on.
 You can also use the city as a base to visit other Belgian hubs like Ghent, Antwerp, and Bruges, and you can get to the rest of Europe pretty easily too.